Skip to content

 Hot reload

 Hot reload turns your edit-save-rebuild loop into edit-save-see.
-The pn CLI watches app/ for changes and pushes the modified files straight to the running app, where a small device-side helper reloads the affected modules and asks the page host to re-render.
+The pn CLI watches app/ for changes and pushes the modified files straight to the running app, where a small device-side helper reloads the affected modules and asks the screen host to re-render.

 Turn it on